blbadger/blbadger.github.io/logistic-map.md

 Linear analysis of these points indicates that they are more unstable than the fixed point at $0.7282...$, meaning that it takes fewer iterations of (1) for a point arbitrarily close to any of these to diverge from that period 2 orbit (or period 1 orbit, for the case where $x=0$ or $x=0.7282$ as these are (approximations of) prime period one points).

-This procedure may be repeated for points of other (prime) periods, and it is found that they are also relatively more unstable than $0.7828...$ is for period one.
-Thus the answer to the question 'why are points near $0.7828$ more likely to be found over many iterations?' is because this point is relatively stable (for period 1).

 The idea that the orbit map reflects the behavior of iterations of (1) at constant $r$ values implies another difference between mathematical chaos and true disorder.
 Consider two points, $r = 3.6$ and $r = 4$, and observe the points plotted at both values on the orbit map:

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_period_zoom2.png)